Best Sympathy Gifts

 - Memorial Plant: Maybe you give them a tree sapling or a different type of plant they can nurture and care for.
 Plants are wonderful gifts that symbolize life and can be used to memorialize a loss.

-- Books on Grief: Feeling hurt or pain or grief is OK, and there are many books out there that can help.
+- Books on Grief: Feeling hurt or pain or grief is OK, and many books can help.

-- Professional Housekeeper/Organizer: Undergoing a stressful, hard experience can leave people less able to care for themselves or other dependants.
-Hiring a professional housekeeper or organizer to come help clean and tidy up is a great gift.
+- Professional Housekeeper/Organizer: Undergoing a stressful, hard experience can leave people less able to care for themselves or other dependents.
+Hiring a professional housekeeper or organizer to help clean and tidy up is a great sympathy gift.

-- Charitable Donation: Donate to the friend or loved one’s fundraiser and make a meaningful contribution.
+- Charitable Donation: Donate to the grieving friend or loved one’s fundraiser and make a meaningful contribution.

-- Toys or Games: If your friend or loved one has younger children, new games and toys can be a great gift to keep them occupied.
+- Toys or Games: If your friend or loved one has younger children, new games and toys can be a perfect gift to keep them occupied.

 Sympathy Gifts for Loss

-Losing a family member, family pet, friend, etc. is one of the hardest things we can experience.
+Losing a family member, family pet, friend, or anyone else is one of the hardest things we can experience.
 The tricky part is figuring out how to give a gift to someone who has lost someone or something they loved, because everyone deals with loss differently.
 Below are some suggestions based on certain types of loss.

 Loss of Spouse (Husband or Wife)

-Losing a spouse—whether someone has been married for years or just a short time—is a heart-wrenching thing.
+Losing a spouse is heart-wrenching.
 When someone you know loses one or the other, they’ll likely feel like a piece of them is gone.
 A good way to help them is to just be there, be available to sit quietly or talk.
-You can also get them gifts, such as:
+You can also get them remembrance gifts, such as: